Mizuno ImpermaLite Flex Rainwear

 The pants are of equal quality with all seams being protected.
 You can even adjust the length of the pants using a snap feature on the leg.
 Armed with the shell and pants, you will be ready for anything mother nature can throw at you.

-Both Adam and I were over the top impressed with the Mizuno ImpermaLite Flex SS Rain Top and ImpermaLite Performance Shell.
+Both Adam and I were over the top impressed when we reviewed the Mizuno ImpermaLite Flex SS Rain Top and ImpermaLite Performance Shell.
 In fact it was not long after I got the short sleeve rain top that I texted Adam to say that this was the most impressed I’d ever been with a piece of rain gear.
 While it took a few weeks for Adam to get the chance to play in the rain, he ended up christening the gear on the final day of the Club Championship.
 Forced to play in less than ideal conditions, Adam relayed to me that the pants and performance shell were amazing and he ended up playing very well (6th lowest round of that day).
 Yes, he made me put that sentence in.

 If you’re in the market at all, do yourself a favor, and at least give some consideration to Mizuno this year.
 They have a variety of rain jackets, pull-overs and pants, and they are simply amazing.